k8thekat/GatekeeperV2/COMMANDS.md

 ### <u>Server Commands</u>:
 - `/server display` - Lists all AMP Servers in Embeds with current information.
     - **TIP**: Those embeds get updated every minute!
 So use the command as a "Status" style channel and pin them!
+- `/server update` - Updates the current list of AMP servers. *(This is also done every 5 minutes)*
+    - **TIP**: This is used when creating a new Instance and needing to update the bots listings.
 - `/server start (server)` - Starts the specified dedicated server.
     - **TIP**: `server` supports server nicknames that are set via `/server nickname add` command.
 - `/server stop (server)` - Stops the specified AMP Dedicated server.